-The parameters used to describe the demographic and socioeconomic environment include recent trends in population growth for thirteen counties that make up the immediate economic study area, private sector employment, and wage earnings by sectors for Washington State and three counties that make up the Seattle-Tacoma-Bellevue Metropolitan Statistical Area (MSA), which includes King County, Pierce County, and Snohomish County.
+The parameters used to describe the demographic and socioeconomic environment include recent trends in population growth for thirteen counties making up the immediate economic study area, private sector employment, and wage earnings by sector for Washington State and the three counties within the Seattle-Tacoma-Bellevue Metropolitan Statistical Area (MSA): King County, Pierce County, and Snohomish County.
 Other social characteristics such as race composition, age distribution, poverty, and environmental justice (EJ) issues will be examined within the Tacoma metro area and Pierce Counties, whose communities may be impacted by the project.